Rhetos/FloydExtensions/Readme.md

 ## Usage

-Generated TypeScript model is placed in `bin\Generated\RhetosModel.ts` file.
+Generated TypeScript model is placed in bin folder in `RhetosAssets\rhetos-model.ts` file.
 Simply include this file in your project.
 Here is sample of generated TypesScript model:

 ```typescript
 export module Common {